APEX-AI/Docs/technical-whitepaper.md

 Eventually, Xepa could be used for transactions "Xepa, please send 20 BTC to Satoshi Nakamoto as a thank you for creating the blockchain."

-Although many will use the front-facing side of Xepa, it's really just icing on the cake.
-The APEX ecosystem is creating an ecosystem similar to Kaggle where the best algorythm will be introduced for any given problem.

-The rest of this document assumes a working knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.

-## Technology

-If you were to design an AI system that created smart contracts you would likely research AI's that...
-- Write software
-- Transact assets in finance
-- Optimize marketplaces

-### Blockchain
-Smart contracts were originally proposed by Nick Szabo in 1996 when the Internet was gaining mass adoption.
-[Smart contracts](https://en.wikipedia.org/wiki/Smart_contract) are a set of promises, specified in digital form, that include protocols within which parties perform on these promises [<sup>[1]</sup>](https://en.wikipedia.org/wiki/Smart_contract#cite_note-:2-1) [Ethereum](https://github.com/ethereum/wiki/wiki/White-Paper) uses smart contracts as instructions for creating decentralized applications.

-On stage at [Techcrunch Disrupt](https://techcrunch.com/2017/09/18/ethereum-will-replace-visa-in-a-couple-of-years-says-founder/) the founder of Ethereum Vitalik Buteri recently said "Ethereum will match Visa in scale in a couple of years".

-### Artificial Intelligence
-[Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) as a science dates back to 1956 with a multitude of disciplines spawning in thousands of directions since then.

-The promise of AI is out of this world and yet hardly recognizable.
-Most systems have yet to capture value from machine learning, deep learning, NLP and the like.
-Cryptocurrency has shown to be effetive in capturing value for open source projects specificially Bitcoin and Ethereum.
-APEX will take this knowledge and apply it in a specific manner.

-Defining the problem.
-Where Ethereum is solving a technical problem known as "distributed consensus" most AI systems don't have a technical problem.
-Consider an autonomous driving car.
-The problem is the car doesn't know how do anything to start with.
-The solution is clear as day.
-Get from point A to point B, stay on the road, don't hit anyone.
-AI in this case is coming up with a technical answer to a non-technical challenge.

-Scientists who develop AI are providing a valuable resource from which value can be extracted.

-[Andrew Ng comment]

-### Modeling and Deep Learning

-[Modeling strategies]

-[APEX Modeling strategy]

 ### Philosophy
 We are well beyond questioning if a machine can [act intelligently] (https://en.wikipedia.org/wiki/Philosophy_of_artificial_intelligence).
 Our intent of introducing philosophy is to take into account a deeper examination of our humanity to establish rules that govern a system that creates another system.

-Our first rule is empathy.
-Here's why.

-#### Empathy
 Empathy is a relatively new development in AI as stated by the Kairos article by Gabriella Leone [What is Empathy?] (https://www.kairos.com/blog/empathy-in-ai-series-part-1-what-is-empathy).
 Aside from the buisiness application such as for chat bots for Mental Health, empathy is of far greater importance to an application tasked at creating other applications.
 An average application would resemble something like Wall-e from Disney and at the extereme an empathetic terminator would be more like Dexter.
 It is our position that all AI systems should employ empathy so they take into account the positive and potentially adverse effects of their actions.

 # Types of Smart Contract Applcations